Paptop/NETObjectTech/Task1/Task1/README.txt

     9) Kokia produktų šeima naudojama, turi priklausyti nuo programos komandinės eilutės argumento, kurio reikšmė yra šeimos pavadinimas ("A", ..., "E").

+Changes.

+1) Implemented the changes stated after the review

+2) Added ProductionUniClone, which is an example of deep cloning, also fixed recursion in my solution.
+But my solution is limited, compared to production code, because it does not support collections and multidimensional arrays.
+Also, showed a more hack way to deep clone in C# in UniversalClone.cs .

+3) Added standart cloning, using protected constructors

+4) Added Test.cs for checking and showing cloning